robertmartinmindera/resumeassignment/README.md

 # resumeassignment
-This is an assigmnet to make an HTML resume
+This is an assigment to make an HTML resume